 As a result, many content creators are outlining prolific plans:

-Coordinating this volume and variety of content will be a tall task for even the most meticulous marketers in 2017.
+Coordinating this volume and variety of content will be a tall task for even the most meticulous marketers.
 But for those adding a multilingual component to their already multichannel strategies, a special set of scalability questions will come into play.

 Bending and Breaking